Saturday, November 30, 2013

 Morality sins remember'd, grunt and sweat, coil, calamity

-Fear quietus, bodkin, suffer, slings and arrows, take arms
+Fear quietus, bodkin, suffer, slings and arrows, take arms a

 ACTIVITY 7: courtesy of Summer Morgan heart-ache, weary life,